 - 5 My Personal Solution

-Here are the essentials in case you just want to know the cheapest and fastest way to send money to Thailand.
+Here are the essentials if you just want to know the cheapest and fastest way to send money to Thailand.

-- Bringing money into the country and exchanging it cash at Super Rich will often result in the best possible exchange rates for nearly every currency.
+- Bringing money into the country and exchanging it cash at Super Rich usually gives you the best possible exchange rate for any currency.

-- If you want to send a bank transfer, the cheapest option is to transfer money to Bangkok Bank.
-Make sure to send the money in EUR, USD or whatever currency your foreign account is in.
-Let Bangkok Bank convert it to THB.
+- If you insist on a bank transfer, the cheapest option is to transfer money to Bangkok Bank in USD (even if your home currency is different).
+Let Bangkok Bank convert the USD to THB.

 Things to Watch Out For